luandapipi/v-finger/README.md

 # Intro
   * This is a hammerjs based on the gesture library,You can easily support a variety of touch events and gestures in your project.

-  * By using vfinger you can listen to the gestures of the element finger operation.
+  * By using vfinger you can listen to the gestures of the element gesture operation.
 # How to import

   * Using Components